Mick235711/Beijing-Subway-Tools/docs/a-new-line-from-scratch.md

 ## 2. Populate Line Metadata
-Create a new JSON5 file under the city folder (name can be anything as long as it does not clash with metadata, carriage type or starts with `map_`).
+Create a new JSON5 file under the city folder (name can be anything as long as it does not clash with metadata or carriage type files).
 Then, you need to fill out the basic metadata for this line, like follows:
 (specs available [here](specification.md#line-specification-format))
 ```json5